Roxana1981/thehangman/README.md

 Some of the potential future enhancements are as follows:

-1. The validation of the player input is currently limited to blank input and duplicate letter usage.
-In the event of input of non alphabetical character the validation error is not displayed.
-2. The application uses an external source to create random words.
+1. The application uses an external source to create random words.
 Perhaps some level of back-up will need to be arranged in case if the external random word selector is unavailable for whatever reason.
-3. The game display is quite basic and relies on simple keyboard characters.
+2. The game display is quite basic and relies on simple keyboard characters.
 Introduction of some graphical elements could attract more players.
-4. At the present the players are provided with random words with no indicative of a specific thyme of the word.
+3. At the present the players are provided with random words with no indicative of a specific thyme of the word.
 This makes the game at time difficult, therefore introduction of a thyme could help the players to be more successful in winning.
-5. As the game progresses and the player may know the word, the game application should for the player to input the complete word instead adding individual letters.
+4. As the game progresses and the player may know the word, the game application should allow for the player to input the complete word instead adding individual letters.
+5. Allow the players to select difficulty level of the game so that the word selection is adequate to the level played.

 ## Bugs ##

 **Fixed Bugs**

-- at some stage during the development it was identified that the duplicate letter by the player did not have any message displayed unless the letter was contained within the word.
+- At some stage during the development it was identified that the duplicate letter by the player did not have any message displayed unless the letter was contained within the word.
 This was subsequently resolved and now each duplicate letter selection is highlighted through a game message accordingly.
+- The validation of the player input was initially limited to blank input, duplicate (already selected) letter input.
+Now the non alphabetical or 2 characters are also validated, with relevant user message displayed.

 **Unfixed Bugs**

-- at the present validation of player input, which is non alphabetical is not handled by the application correctly.
-- at the end of the game player selection, which is not either Y or N, does not display any validation related message.
+- At the end of the game player selection, which is not either Y or N, does not display any validation related message.
-- when the player guesses the word correctly, the actual complete word is not displayed for the player on the screen.
+- When the player guesses the word correctly, the actual complete word is not displayed for the player on the screen.
 The code will need to be enhanced to display the guessed word entirely.

 ## Deployment process